-There are successful athletes with Type 1 diabetes in every sport, from cross-country cyclists to Olympic body-builders, to pro basketball players and hockey players.
-People with T1D can do it all and so can you.
+There are successful athletes with type 1 diabetes in every sport, from cross-country cyclists to Olympic body-builders, to pro basketball players and hockey players.
+People with type 1 diabetes (T1D) can do it all and so can you.

 If you’re looking to ramp up your physical performance, either for a major event or just to meet a personal goal, here are some tips and tricks to help you get there.